Flights and Covid-19

 Those entering Gibraltar will be required to:

-- Do not use public transportation with the exception of a Gibraltar Taxi booked via the Gibraltar Taxi Association – Tel: 20070027 / Email: firstname.lastname@example.org.
-You are required to inform them that you have arrived from a ‘Relevant Area’.
+Wear a mask if using public transportation.
+Any one travelling from a country on the red list, in the 14-day period prior to entering Gibraltar, will only be able to use a prebooked Taxi via the Gibraltar Taxi Association – Tel: 20070027 / Email: firstname.lastname@example.org.
+You are required to inform that you have arrived from a ‘Red List Country’.
 Call 111 (or 200 72266 and asked to be transferred to 111) as soon as you reach the address where you will be isolating.

 - Call 111 immediately if you feel unwell at any point (even if you have already been swabbed).